Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Observability

-There are no fundamental restrictions on the values of $\alpha$ and $\beta$ except that $\beta$ should be smaller than its initial saturated value, but $\alpha$ cannot be too small if we require a finite formation time of the cloud perhaps within the binary lifetime.
-For that we shall impose $\tau_I<10^6\text{yr}$, which does not lead to substantive constraints, since both DF and DC effects are more significant for larger $\alpha$.
-On the other hand, the maximum value of $\alpha$ gets constrained by requiring a sufficiently long cloud depletion time. $\tau_{gw}$ should be much larger than $\tau_I$.
-Moreover, in \cite{B3} the bound $\tau_{gw}(\beta_0=\alpha/m)>10^8\text{yr}$ was adopted to guarantee the stability of the cloud in astrophysical time scale.
+There are no fundamental restrictions on the values of $\alpha$ and $\beta$ except that $\beta$ should be smaller than its initial saturated value, but $\alpha$ cannot be too small if we require a finite formation time of the cloud perhaps within the binary lifetime, for that we shall impose $\tau_I<10^6\text{yr}$.
+On the other hand, the maximum value of $\alpha$ would be limited if we require a sufficiently long cloud depletion time. $\tau_{gw}$ should be much larger than $\tau_I$, moreover, in \cite{B3} the bound $\tau_{gw}(M_c=M_{c,0})>10^8\text{yr}$ was adopted to guarantee the stability of the cloud in astrophysical timescale.
 But the mass depletion could continue within a time much longer than $\tau_{gw}$, just leading to smaller existing cloud mass.
-In the following we consider a relaxed bound with $\tau_{gw}(\beta_0=\beta)>10^4\,\text{yr}$, demonstrating how the detectable parameter space is squeezed by the requirement of a minimum depletion time scale.
+In the following we consider a relaxed bound with $\tau_{gw}(M_c=M\beta)>10^4\,\text{yr}$, demonstrating how the detectable parameter space is squeezed by the requirement of a minimum depletion timescale.